zulip/zulip/docs/testing-with-casper.md

 your normal JS debugging.
 You can also put breakpoints in the Zulip webpage itself if you wish to inspect the state of the Zulip frontend.

+### Reproducing races only seen in Travis CI

+We've sometimes found it useful for reproducing Casper race conditions in Casper tests that mostly only happen in Travis CI with really cheap VPS servers (e.g. Scaleway's 2GB x86).
+This works because an ultra slow machine is more likely to have things happen in an order similar to what happens in Travis CI's very slow containers.

 ## Writing Casper tests

 Probably the easiest way to learn how to write Casper tests is to study